RoshanNindrai/RBMenu/README.md

 Installation
 ======

-The following controller can be added to yout project by copying the RBMenu folder along with RBMenuItems folder.
-Cocoapods support will be added in the future.
+The preferred method of installation is with CocoaPods.
+Add this line to the podfile

+    pod 'RBMenu',  '~>0.1.0'

+If you want to install manually, copy the RBMenu .h and .m file to the project director.

 Usage
 ======